-NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR.
+NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR for that MLD. (#6959)

 TGbe editor: Please change below paragraphs in subclauses 35.3.15.4 (Capability signaling) as follows:

-Capability signaling
+(#4116) Multi-Link Capability signaling

-An AP MLD shall set the Maximum Number Of Simultaneous Links subfield value to be greater than or equal to that of the number of per-STA profiles included in the Basic variant Multi-Link element in transmitted (Re)Association Response frames.

-A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to 0 in transmitted (Re)Association Request frames.

-A multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to a value equal to or larger than 1 in transmitted (Re)Association Request frames.

-A multi-radio non-AP MLD shall announce each pair of links formed by links that requested for multi-link setup is STR or NSTR in transmitted (Re)Association Request frame.

-NOTE 1—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR.

-An MLD shall set the MLD Capabilities Present subfield in the Multi-Link Control field of the Basic variant Multi-Link element to 1 when carried in a (Re)Association Request frame or (Re)Association Response frame.
+(#4077) An MLD shall set the MLD Capabilities Present subfield in the Multi-Link Control field of the Basic variant Multi-Link element to 1 when carried in a (Re)Association Request frame or (Re)Association Response frame.

 An MLD shall set the MLD Capabilities Present subfield in the Multi-Link Control field of the Basic variant Multi-Link element to 0 when carried in an Authentication frame.

+(#4077, 4405)An AP MLD may set the MLD Capabilities Present subfield in the Basic variant Multi-Link element to 1 in a Beacon or ML Probe Response frame.

+A non-AP MLD may set the MLD Capabilities Present subfield in the Probe Request variant Multi-Link element to 1 in an ML Probe Request frame.

+(#4076, 5764, 6312, 4403, 8248)An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to the number of affliated APs.(#6856, 6857). (#6983)

+(#6313) If dot11EHTBaselineFeaturesImplementedOnly is equal to (#7342) true, an NSTR soft AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to 1. (#6137, 7343, 7630, 7728)

+A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to 0.(#4404)

+(#7623)NOTE 1—An MLD with dot11EHTEMLSROptionImplemented equal to true shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to 0.

+A multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic variant Multi-Link element to a value equal to or larger than 1.

+A multi-radio non-AP MLD shall announce each pair of links formed by links that requested a multi-link setup as STR or NSTR in a transmitted (Re)Association Request frame.(#6858, 4830)

+(#4831)

+(#4077)

-An MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where 0  i  15 ) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0.
+An MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where 0  i  15 ) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0. (#6314, 8206)An NSTR soft AP MLD shall set the NSTR Link Pair Present subfield value to 1 in the STA Control field that corresponds to link ID i.
 An AP MLD that is not an NSTR soft AP MLD shall set the NSTR Link Pair Present subfield value in each STA Control field to 0.

-An MLD shall set to 0 every bit in the NSTR Indication Bitmap subfield that corresponds to a link pair where one of the STAs in the link pair operates in the 2.4 GHz band and the other STA operates in the 5 GHz or 6 GHz band.
+An MLD shall set to 0 every bit in the NSTR Indication Bitmap subfield of the Basic variant Multi-Link element (#6769) that corresponds to a link pair where one of the STAs in the link pair operates in the 2.4 GHz band and the other STA operates in the 5 GHz or 6 GHz band.

-A non-AP MLD may set the Frequency Separation For STR subfield to a nonzero value if it intends to indicate the minimum frequency separation that is recommended between two links for the non-AP MLD to be able to perform STR operation; otherwise the non-AP MLD shall set the Frequency Separation For STR subfield to 0.
+A non-AP MLD may set the Frequency Separation For STR subfield to a nonzero value if it intends to indicate the minimum frequency separation that is recommended between two links for the non-AP MLD for STR operation; otherwise the non-AP MLD shall set the Frequency Separation For STR subfield to 0.